- How hard is it to hike into the Grand Canyon?

 Q: Can I get a refund or hiker credit for my backcountry permit?

 A: Backcountry permits are non-refundable.
 The intent of this policy is to deter people from buying permits that they are not going to use.
 Hiker Credit is available for permits cancelled at least three days in advance, minus a $10 cancellation fee.
 Hiker Credit can be used to purchase backcountry permits at Grand Canyon National Park and is good for one year.
 You can notify us of cancellations in person, by mail, or by fax.
-However before Hiker Credit can be issued we need the physical copy of the permit returned to us in person or by mail.

 Q: Are there penalties for backpacking without a permit?